SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/1-prepare-provider-subaccount/README.md

 As already mentioned, also the **Advanced Version** of this tutorial can be deployed to any SAP BTP environment using **Free (Tier) service plans** of your own **Pay-as-you-Go** (PAYG) or **CPEA** account.
 A tutorial how to setup a PAYG account (allowing you to use all Free Tier service plans) can be found in the [Tutorial Navigator](https://developers.sap.com/tutorials/btp-free-tier-account.html).
 A deployment to **Trial** Accounts is also possible, though it is not recommended due to limited resource availability (e.g., 14 days in case of Kyma).

-Please make sure you successfully set up the **Basic Version** of this tutorial before you get started with the **Advanced Version**.
+**Important** - Please make sure you successfully set up the **Basic Version** of this tutorial before you get started with the **Advanced Version**.
 All entitlements listed in the Basic Version details ([click here](../../2-basic/2-prepare-provider-subaccount/README.md)) are also required for the Advanced Version.

 ## 2. Entitlements for Advanced Version